daRasmussen/learn-git-the-hard-way/README.md

-# Learn Git The Hard Way
+# Learn Git The Hard Way (LGTHW)

 An introduction to git based on the 'hardway method'.

+Praise for LGTHW:

+"I learn a lot better walking through examples that show expected output start to finish, since then I can ensure I did it right, and then play around with it to see if I understood.
+Given that, your book seemed perfect.
+Thanks for posting on github!"

 ## The LxTHW Philosophy